BenjaminMedia/image-upload-for-bbpress/readme.txt

 2. The Browse button in the Image dialog, which allows the user to select and upload an image from their computer for inline insertion into their forum topic or reply.

 == Changelog ==
+= 1.1.14 =
+* Fixed removal of EXIF data on images when uploading to tmp folder

 = 1.1.13 =
 * Added composer support